ballerina-platform/ballerina-lang/stdlib/email/src/main/ballerina/src/email/Module.md

 }
 ```

-The sample given below uses the functions in the module to receive an email with IMAP4 protocol.
+The below sample uses the functions in the module to receive an email using the IMAP4 protocol.

 ```ballerina
 email:ImapConfig imapConfig = {